Chapter 11: Emeralds – A Primer

 Cosmo let out a loud, shuddering gasp as her eyes snapped open.
 Bolting upright and looking around wildly, she soon realized that she was at home, in her bed.
 “A dream,” she whispered as she took several deep breaths to calm herself from the jolt that roused her.
 “Just… just another dream.”

 Cosmo rubbed the sleep out of her eyes and then stepped onto the cool, oaken hardwood floor.
-She wore a thin, white nightgown with spaghetti straps that hung loosely on her frame, just below her knees.
+She wore a thin, white nightgown with spaghetti straps that hung loosely on her frame and fell just below her knees.
 As she brought her arms up and arched her back into a deep stretch, she recalled the events that transpired on the previous night.
 Visiting the broken pipe in Sector 8, the visions and voices, the reactor explosion and finally…

 ‘The uniform… and the sword on his back… they look exactly like his… I never thought to ask him back then if it was one of a kind or not.
 It could just be a random coincidence that the fox has the exact same sword… but still…’